athamega/athamega.github.io/SHEOLYIT/SHEOLYIT/src/PERSEUS.md

 <div style="text-align: justify;">&nbsp;</div>

-<div style="text-align: justify;">There is something devistatingly wrong with our world today; it&#39;s been well over a year since this <a href="http://suez.fromthemachine.org/TORCH.html">TORCH</a> and this original explanation of <a href="http://suez.fromthemachine.org/bygod2.html">the Burning Bush</a>; I should have reporters and theologians calling me non-stop--it&#39;s the Holy Grail; and not seeing that shows me that this place is fake, that the people here are not a product of our history, and that there is a gigantic conspiracy to &quot;pretend everything is normal.&quot;&nbsp; In other words, it proves that you are all living a lie, which is true--you are pretending you are in reality, and you&#39;re not, you&#39;re in Hell.&nbsp; Do see that acknowledging that you are &quot;not in reality&quot; is the first step to turning Hell into Heaven; <a href="http://hadid.s.lamc.la">to curing cancer and AIDS, to ending blindness</a> and physical and mental informity... the first step to <a href="http://itb.s.lamc.la">ending world hunger</a>&nbsp;and <a href="http://mars.reallyhim.com">actually seeing the stars</a>;</div>
+<div style="text-align: justify;">There is something devistatingly wrong with our world today; it&#39;s been well over a year since this <a href="http://suez.fromthemachine.org/TORCH.html">TORCH</a> and this original explanation of <a href="http://suez.fromthemachine.org/bygod2.html">the Burning Bush</a>; I should have reporters and theologians calling me non-stop--it&#39;s the Holy Grail; and not seeing that shows me that this place is fake, that the people here are not a product of our history, and that there is a gigantic conspiracy to &quot;pretend everything is normal.&quot;&nbsp; In other words, it proves that you are all living a lie, which is true--you are pretending you are in reality, and you&#39;re not, you&#39;re in Hell.&nbsp; Do see that acknowledging that you are &quot;not in reality&quot; is the first step to turning Hell into Heaven; <a href="http://hadid.s.lamc.la">to curing cancer and AIDS, to ending blindness</a> and physical and mental malady... the first step to <a href="http://itb.s.lamc.la">ending world hunger</a>&nbsp;and <a href="http://mars.reallyhim.com">actually seeing the stars</a>;</div>

 <div style="text-align: justify;">&nbsp;</div>